ipunkt/laravel-email-verification-interception/README.md

 ### Activation section

+#### register-event-listening

+We can register event listening by default.
+So every time a Registered event is fired, the email service interacts and sends a mailable for account confirmation.

 #### subject

 Mail subject for activation mail.
 You can change the subject.
 This subject will be used for the shipped ActivateEmail mailable.